jaspector

 Auburn requires a site improvement permit for Class 1 and Class 2 structures, agricultural buildings, retail farm produce buildings, structural changes, permanent foundations, and electric service connections.
 The code also states that certain finish work and minor work are exempt.

-Typical processing time is Up to 5 days for the initial review on the residential permit sheet; the ordinance says some reviews may take 1 day to 3 weeks depending on scope.
+Building permit processing times in Auburn, IN typically run Up to 5 days for the initial review on the residential permit sheet; the ordinance says some reviews may take 1 day to 3 weeks depending on scope.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Auburn, IN.
 The following work is generally exempt: Interior and exterior finish work such as painting; Carpet, flooring, cabinetry, roof decking, shingles, siding, gutters, downspouts, insulation, windows, and doors; Fences; Non-load-bearing exterior wall systems; Exterior at-grade floor systems such as landings, patios, slabs, and stoops; Sidewalks, driveways, and vehicle parking areas; Mechanical system installation, replacement, or repair including heating, HVAC, furnaces, water heaters, water softeners, toilets, sinks, and showers; Detached residential accessory buildings on temporary foundations that are single-story, under 120 square feet, and under 12 feet high.
 Note: Confirm edge cases with the Building, Planning & Development office before proceeding.
+When in doubt, confirm with the local building department before starting work.